weilonge/fathom/README.md

 ### Right-hand Sides

-A right-hand side is a strung-together series of calls like `type('smoo').func(blah).type('whee').score(2)`.
+A right-hand side is a strung-together series of calls like `type('smoo').props(blah).type('whee').score(2)`.
 Calls layer together like sheets of transparent acetate: if there are repeats, as with `type` in the previous example, the rightmost takes precedence.
-Similarly, if `func`, which can return multiple properties of a fact (element, note, score, and type), is missing any of these properties, we continue searching to the left for anything that provides them (excepting other `func` calls—if you want that, write a combinator, and use it to combine the 2 functions you want)).
+Similarly, if `props`, which can return multiple properties of a fact (element, note, score, and type), is missing any of these properties, we continue searching to the left for anything that provides them (excepting other `props` calls—if you want that, write a combinator, and use it to combine the 2 functions you want)).

 #### `atMost`(*score*)
 Declare that the maximum returned score multiplier is such and such, which helps the optimizer plan efficiently.
 This doesn't force it to be true; it merely throws an error at runtime if it isn't.
 To lift an `atMost` constraint, call `atMost()` (with no args).